I have been teaching music lessons, primarily guitar, since 1998.

 Lessons other than guitar

-I also teach voice, where I also have some formal training.
-I am not qualified to teach operatic voice, nor am I qualified to teach advanced vocal technique.
+I have some formal training and teaching experience with voice, although I am not qualified to teach operatic voice particularly.
 I teach vocal technique basics, creative vocal styles, expression/interpretation, and my particular expertise: vocal harmony and tuning theory.

 I also teach beginning to intermediate level Chapman Stick and beginning level for guitar-related instruments such as ukulele and bass guitar.
 [I can teach basics on keyboard/piano as well, but my studio is not set up for keyboard instruction at this time.]